memgraph/docs/docs/how-to-guides/replication.md

    REPLICA instance 1 is called REP1, its replication mode is SYNC, and it is located at IP address `172.17.0.3.` with port `10000`.

-   When the REPLICA instance is running in SYNC mode, after committing a transaction the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
+   When the REPLICA instance is running in SYNC mode, once the MAIN instance commits a transaction, it will the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
    In case of timeout, it will return an error to the user indicating that he should check the